-Technical Description: On floodplains, a layer 4 in. or more thick with 40 percent or more chroma of 2 or less and 2 percent or more distinct or prominent redox concentrations occurring as soft iron-manganese masses with diffuse boundaries.
-The layer occurs entirely within 12 in. of the soil surface.
-Iron-manganese masses have a value and chroma of 3 or less.
+Technical Description: On flood plains, a layer 10 cm (4 inches) or more thick with 40 percent or more chroma of 2 or less and 2 percent or more distinct or prominent redox concentrations occurring as soft iron-manganese masses with diffuse boundaries.
+The layer starts at a depth $\leq$ 20 cm (8 inches) from the soil surface.
+Iron-manganese masses have value and chroma of 3 or less.
 Most commonly, they are black.
 The thickness requirement is waived if the layer is the mineral surface layer.